sarvex/magisk-files/docs/faq.md

 2. Boot to recovery, rename `magisk.apk` to `systemmagisk.zip` and flash it.
 3. If you want to update Magisk, please use **Direct Install into system partition** instead of **Direct Install**

-### How do I run magisk on devices with exploit/temporarily root?

-Occasionally, there would be exploits in certain devices that could lead to full fledged root.
-On modern Android, it is possible to use MagiskSU if you can gain a shell with the following conditions:

-- Effective UID should be privileged (root, or euid=0)
-- Have the ability to reload sepolicy (which 99.9% of the time means SELinux permissive)
-- Have full Linux capabilities

-If you meet all requirement above (after running exploit root tool):

-- Push `magisk.apk` and `busybox` binary to `/data/local/tmp` and run [this script](https://huskydg.github.io/script/temp-magisk.sh) with root access

-Note that these changes are not persistent, and you will need to find ways to rerun the whole process every boot.

 ### How to install Magisk into emulator (such as NoxPlayer, LDPlayer, etc...)?

 #### Before start: